-President Trump has formalized that he is withdrawing the United States from the landmark Paris Climate Accord, making us now the only nation outside of this important global climate agreement.
-While the President is stepping back, mayors across our country are stepping up to reduce our climate impact with or without federal leadership.
+In the summer of 2017, President Trump withdrew the United States from the Paris Climate Accord, making us the only nation in the world to eschew this important global agreement.
+While the president is stepping back, mayors across the country are stepping up to reduce our climate impact with or without federal leadership.

 The science is clear: climate change poses grave threats to human life.
 The American people have become increasingly aware of this multifaceted challenge, as the impacts reach U.S. shores and inland to the Midwest.
 Extreme weather and disasters like hurricanes, heat waves, fires, and floods – exacerbated by climate change – threaten lives, damage property, and raise public safety costs.
 Climate action is a fiscally responsible mayoral priority.

 Many cities already see the benefits of advancing clean technology.
 Local energy production keeps renewable energy dollars in our communities, so residents aren’t paying to import electricity generated by finite resources like coal, gas, and uranium.
 Clean electric vehicles and buses reduce fuel and maintenance costs, while avoiding pollution.
 Improving energy efficiency in city buildings makes the best use of our resources and taxpayer money.
 Updating all of this local infrastructure creates installation jobs, attracts investment, and reduces carbon emissions.